mahdinasseri/portfolio/my-resume.md

 **Blog Writer**

-* Published professional blog posts in the fields of data analysis, entrepreneurship, and marketing, read more than 65,000 times by 2023. \[Find posts at: virgool.io/@mahdi]
+* Published professional blog posts in the fields of data analysis, entrepreneurship, and marketing, read more than 65,000 times by 2023.
+* Find posts in English at : [medium.com/@mahdinasseri](https://medium.com/@mahdinasseri) and in Persian at: [virgool.io/@mahdi](https://virgool.io/@mahdi).

 **Workshops and Lectures**

 * Delivered over 100 lectures and workshops to thousands of participants at professional events on startups, e-commerce, data analysis, and information technology.
+* Find a series of my presentations on [open-presentation repo on git](https://github.com/mahdinasseri/Open-Presentations) or read them on [slideshare.net/mahdinasseri](https://slideshare.net/mahdinasseri) (until 2020)

 ## Awards
 **Data Journalism Award – Daqiqeh (Iran, 2023)**